mconour/superchat/README.md

 ## Contribution

-We welcome contributions from the open-source community.
-If you'd like to contribute to SuperChat, please read our [Contribution Guidelines](CONTRIBUTING.md).
+I welcome contributions from the open-source community.

 ---